 Brenda Kammin is worried for the two huseholds currently renting at Riverside Roost.

 One hot guess is Riverside Roost at Willow Field in Gloomville.
 Willow Field is a quiet residential hood, and security efforts seem less demanding than say a flat in San Myshuno.
-The steamboat connecting with Magnolia Promenade is a plus, although the President will obviously travel by car.
+The steamboat connecting with Magnolia Promenade is a plus, although the PM will obviously travel by car.

 No comments: